bioperl/p5-bpwrapper/README.md

 * [bioseq](https://github.com/bioperl/p5-bpwrapper/wiki/bioseq):  [`Bio::Seq`](https://metacpan.org/pod/Bio::Seq) with additional methods
 * [biotree](https://github.com/bioperl/p5-bpwrapper/wiki/biotree): [`Bio::Tree`](https://metacpan.org/pod/Bio::Seq) with additional methods

-The motivation is to allow BioPerl users from writing full-blown scripts for routine manipulations of sequences, alignments, trees, and others.
+The motivation is to allow users to perform routine BioPerl manipulations of sequences, alignments, and trees without having to write full-blown scripts.
 For common operations of sequences and alignments, Bio::BPWrapper makes it easy to create workflows with a single BASH script containing a combination command-line calls: no Perl or BioPerl coding is necessary.